philiplinell/openai-workshop/openai-overview.md

 }
 ```

-- `models`: (required) specifies the models used.
+- `model`: (required) specifies the model used.
 We will be using 3.5-turbo as it is the
     most capable.
-    You can programatically get a list of models by doing a `GET` request to
+    You can programmatically get a list of models by doing a `GET` request to
     `https://api.openai.com/v1/models`.

+- `temperature`: (optional) A value between 0 and 2 that decides how deterministic the
+    response should be.
+0 will be very deterministic (although not 100%
+    deterministic) and a value with 2 will return more diverse completions.
+    Default is 1.

 - `messages`: (required) An array of messages that describes the conversation.
       The role can be either `system`, `user` or `assistant`.